ConvivioTeam/cookbook/business_operation_recipe/security/mobile_equipment_policy.md

 As Convivio predominantly use Apple Mac computers it is priority to outline maintaining security on OSX.
 Periodically, Apple releases free updates for OSX software.
 Updates should be set to run automatically.
 These include important security updates that protect Apple computers from potential threats.

 Any patches that are released for threats should be implemented immediately.
 It is the responsibility of Convivio employees to observe changes in technology and maintain their computers to prevent risk.
+Software updates should be set to update automatically.

 Updates suggested by other software vendors used for products used by Convivio should also be implemented.